Roberto Osuna: Diablos Rojos del México (second stint)

-On May 11, 2021, Osuna signed with the Diablos Rojos del México of the Mexican League.
+On May 11, Osuna signed with the Diablos Rojos del México of the Mexican League.
 He finished the season with a 3–0 record, 1.09 ERA, and 12 saves over 24.2 innings pitched.
 In 2022, Osuna registered a 2–0 record with a 1.35 ERA and 6 saves over 13.1 innings.
 On May 31, 2022, Osuna was placed on the reserve list in order to pursue an opportunity in Asia.

 Chiba Lotte Marines

 On June 9, 2022, Osuna signed with the Chiba Lotte Marines of Nippon Professional Baseball.
+In 2022 season, he finished the regular season with 29 Games pitched, a 4–1 Win–loss record, 0.91 ERA, 9 holds, 10 saves, and 32 strikeouts in 292/3 innings.

 Fukuoka SoftBank Hawks

 On December 8, 2022, Osuna signed with the Fukuoka SoftBank Hawks.
+In 49 games for the Hawks in 2023, Osuna pitched to a 0.92 ERA with 42 strikeouts across 49 innings of work.
+He had a 3–2 record with 26 saves and 12 holds in 49 games.
+On November 11, 2023, Osuna re-signed with Fukuoka on a 4-year, $26.4 million contract.

+Osuna had his worst season in Japan in 2024, with an 0–3 record, 3.76 ERA, 24 saves, and 23 strikeouts in 38 1/3 innings.

+Osuna made 26 appearances for Fukuoka in 2025, posting a 3-1 record and 4.15 ERA with 16 strikeouts and eight saves over 26 innings of work.
+With the Hawks, Osuna won the 2025 Japan Series.

 Personal life

 At the age of 12, Osuna quit school to help support his family, picking vegetables with his father, also named Roberto, who pitched in the Mexican League for 22 seasons and taught him to pitch while instructing him after the workday.
-Osuna's uncle, Antonio, pitched in Major League Baseball for 11 seasons, mostly with the Los Angeles Dodgers.
+Osuna's uncle, Antonio Osuna, pitched in MLB for 11 seasons, mostly with the Los Angeles Dodgers.
+Osuna's younger brother, Alejandro Osuna, plays in MLB for the Texas Rangers.

 Osuna has a daughter, born in September 2017.

 On May 8, 2018, Osuna was arrested by Toronto police and charged with assault.
 He allegedly assaulted Alejandra Roman Cota, the mother of his 3-year-old son.
 Roman Cota was visiting Toronto with their child.
 She returned to Mexico shortly afterward and refused to return to Toronto.
 Due to Roman Cota's refusal to testify, the prosecution withdrew the charge against Osuna in exchange for a peace bond, mandating that for one year he not have contact with the alleged victim without her consent.
-According to Toronto police sources Roman Cota expressed her intention to resume contact with Osuna.He was placed on administrative leave by MLB commissioner Rob Manfred.
+According to Toronto police sources, Roman Cota expressed her intention to resume contact with Osuna.
+He was placed on administrative leave by MLB commissioner Rob Manfred.
 On June 22, 2018, he received a 75-game suspension without pay for violating the league's domestic violence policy, retroactive to May 8.